auth0/docs/articles/mfa/guides/mfa-api/phone.md

 useCase:
   - customize-mfa
 ---
-# Enroll and Challenge SMS Authenticators
+# Enroll and Challenge SMS or Voice Authenticators

 Auth0 provides a built-in MFA enrollment and authentication flow using [Universal Login](/universal-login).
 However, if you want to create your own user interface, you can use the MFA API to accomplish it.

-This guide explains how to enroll and challenge users with SMS using the MFA API.
-First, make sure that SMS is [enabled as factor](/mfa/guides/configure-sms) in the Dashboard or using the [Management API](/api/management/v2#!/Guardian/put_factors_by_name).
+This guide explains how to enroll and challenge users with SMS or a voice call using the MFA API.
+First, make sure that Phone is [enabled as factor](/mfa/guides/configure-phone) in the Dashboard or using the [Management API](/api/management/v2#!/Guardian/put_factors_by_name).

 <%= include('../../_includes/_authenticator-before-start') %>

-## Enrolling with SMS
+## Enrolling with SMS or Voice

 ### 1. Get the MFA token